French urgency, U.S. caution collide in Mali operation

 The United States, Vietor noted, is working to accelerate the deployment, training and equipping of the African force.

-Privately, U.S. officials are more skeptical, suggesting that Paris has developed its plans on the fly, and has no clear exit strategy.
+Privately, U.S. officials are more sceptical, suggesting that Paris has developed its plans on the fly, and has no clear exit strategy.

 "I don't think it's a secret that the French military effort has evolved and developed over time, and as that's happened we've worked with them to get the clearest-possible picture of not just their short term planning but also how they view this operation looking in three months or three years," an Obama administration official said.